microgold/TheHomeCookedMeal/README.md

 http-server
 ```

+You can also run directly out of visual studio 2015, which is why I included the web.config.

 ## Set Your Auth0 Credentials

 If you haven't already done so, [sign up](https://auth0.com/signup) for your free Auth0 account.

-Set your credentials in `Auth0Lock`.
+Set your credentials in `Auth0Lock`. (currently my credentials are there)

 ```js